arunmathaisk/flashdesk/docker_f*up.md

-To terminate all running Docker containers, you can use the following command:
+To terminate all running Docker containers, you can use the following command.

 ```bash
 docker stop $(docker ps -q)